threader/PC-Tuning/docs/post-install.md

 ## Final Thoughts & Tips

-- Kill **explorer.exe** after you launch your game, it uses a ton of cycles

-    - Use **Ctrl + Shift + Esc** to open process explorer then use **File > Run** to start the **explorer.exe** shell again

-- If you are using Windows 8.1+ and [Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) (exclusive fullscreen) with your game, you *can* disable DWM using [prerequisites/scripts/dwm-scripts](../prerequisites/scripts/dwm-scripts) as the process wastes CPU time despite there being no composition.
+- If you are using Windows 8.1+ and [Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) (exclusive fullscreen) with your game, you *can* disable DWM using the scripts in ``C:\prerequisites\scripts\dwm-scripts`` as the process wastes CPU time despite there being no composition.
 Beware as elements of the UI will be broken & somes games/programs will not be able to launch (you may need to disable hardware acceleration)

-- Disable idle states which will force C-State 0 & eliminate jitter due to the process of state transition.
-After all, C1 is still power saving [[1](https://www.dell.com/support/kbdoc/en-uk/000060621/what-is-the-c-state)]

-    - Drag & drop the scripts in ``C:\prerequisites\scripts\idle-scripts`` to the Desktop for easy access.
-This way you can disable idle before launching a game & re-enable it after you close your game

-- Kill other processes that waste CPU time such as game clients

 - Don't run random tweaks, tweaking programs or fall for the "fps boost" marketing nonsense.
 If you have a question about a specific option or setting, just ask

 - Try to favour FOSS (free & open source software).
-Stay away from proprietary software where you can

-- Ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them
+Stay away from proprietary software where you can & ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them

-- Cap your framerate at a multiple of your monitor refresh rate to prevent frame mistiming [[1](https://youtu.be/_73gFgNrYVQ)].
-E.g possible framerate caps with a 144Hz monitor include 72, 144, 288, 432.
-Consider capping at your minimum fps threshold for increased smoothness & ensure the GPU is not maxed out as lower GPU utilization reduces system latency [[1](https://youtu.be/8ZRuFaFZh5M?t=859), [2](https://youtu.be/7CKnJ5ujL_Q?t=333), [3](https://youtu.be/N8ZUqT6Tfiw?t=74)]

-- Consider [NVIDIA Reflex](https://www.nvidia.com/en-gb/geforce/news/reflex-low-latency-platform) if your game has support for it

-- Capping your framerate with [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) instead of the ingame limiter will result in consistent frametimes & a smoother experience but at the cost of noticeably higher latency

-- Consider removing your game off the GPU core by setting an affinity to the game process to prevent them being serviced on the same CPU as it improves frametime stability [[1](../media/isolate-gpu-core.png)].
-This will not apply to everyone & every game as average framerate may take a severe hit, your mileage may vary but it is definitely something worth mentioning

 - Carry out maintenance tasks yourself on a weekly basis.
 This includes: